Zune6645/KnowYourNeighborhood/README.md

 # KnowYourNeighborhood with Google API

-Create a database "kyn_db" before the code.
+Create a database "kyn_db" before running the code.